Norah8/Data_Science_Udacity/First_Project/Findings.md

 I heighlighed three points to focus on them in the analysis.

 - When the used cars in the website made?
-- Who's the largest car maker in these advertisement?
+- Who's the largest car manufacturer in these advertisement?
 - What's the price range in the used cars? can be reach to million or half million?